watto-engineer/dash/doc/init.md

 NOTE: This approach is intended for those wanting to run bytzd as the current user.
-You will need to modify org.bytz.bytzd.plist if you intend to use it as a Launch Daemon with a dedicated bytzcore user.
+You will need to modify org.bytz.bytzd.plist if you intend to use it as a Launch Daemon with a dedicated bytz user.

 Auto-respawn
 -----------------------------------